trebor2/trebor2.github.io/_posts/2016-11-06-early-designs.md

 ---
 layout: post
-title: Early designs
+title: Early Designs
 date: 2016-11-03
 ---
-# The First 18 Months
+# Early Designs - The First 18 Months
 <a href="/assets/progenitor.png" target="_blank">![](/assets/progenitor.png)</a>
 <h6>This was my first 'digital' drawing of Atlas, from early 2014, done in Microsoft paint.
 This design approach guided the first 18 months of the project. </h6>
 <a href="/assets/cadv1.PNG" target="_blank">![](/assets/cadv1.PNG)